COVID-19 mRNA Vaccine Dosing Allowances for Certain Immunocompromised Individuals

 Provider Contacts and Meetings

-As a response to our continued efforts to minimize community spread in accordance with CDC guidance, DIDD will allow providers to complete home visits by phone or FaceTime until further notice.
+In continued response to the potential concerns spurred by the Public Health Emeregency and out of an abundance of caution, DIDD will continue to allow providers to complete home visits by phone or FaceTime until further notice.
 Supervisory contacts should be made with their staff on the regular schedule (3 times/month for SL and 2 times/month for FMRS) to go over applicable items on the supervisory checklist.
 Documentation should reflect responses on the form.

-In regards to required meetings as dictated by the provider manual (i.e. IMC or Human Rights meetings), these meetings may be conducted either telephonically or through electronic means.
+In regards to required meetings as dictated by the provider manual (i.e. IMC or Human Rights meetings), these meetings may continue to be conducted either telephonically or through electronic means until further notice.

 Housing Inspections and Transitions